royalapplications/docs/src/r2022/royalserver/introduction/configuration.md

 ## Configuration File

 Up to Royal Server V3 configuration settings were mainly kept in Windows Registry and could only be modified via the Royal Server Configuration Tool.
-This changed in of Royal Server V4, where configuration settings are primarily file based and stored in `%ProgramData%\RoyalServer\appsettings.json`.
+This changed since Royal Server V4, where configuration settings are primarily file based and stored in `%ProgramData%\RoyalServer\appsettings.json`.

 If not present on start-up, `appsettings.json ` will automatically be generated and your settings from a previous Royal Server V3 installation will be imported.
 If no previous Royal Server V3 installation can be detected, default values will apply.